A new characterization of (pre)liminary C*-algebras: Introduction

 In this work, we introduce a further generalization, by replacing $k$ with an arbitrary \emph{countable ordinal }$\alpha $.
 We define the (ordinal-valued) \emph{Fell rank} of an irreducible representation of a C*-algebra, capturing Fell's conditions of higher order.
 The class of type $ I_{\alpha }$ C*-algebras is defined by requiring that all their irreducible representations have Fell rank at most $1+\alpha $.
 For $\alpha =0$ this subsumes the classical notion of type $I_{0}$ C*-algebra, and for $\alpha <\omega $ one recovers the Enders--Shulman definition.

 As observed in \cite{enders_commutativity_2022}, a type $I_{0}$ and, more generally, a type $I_{n}$ C*-algebra is necessarily \emph{liminary}, and the same holds for arbitrary countable ordinals.
-It is also remarked in \cite {enders_commutativity_2022} that there exists liminary C*-algebras that are not type $I_{n}$ for any $n<\omega $.
-We prove that by considering arbitrary countable ordinal one obtains a hierarchy that is \emph{complete}, and includes all liminary C*-algebras.
+It is also remarked in \cite {enders_commutativity_2022} that there exist liminary C*-algebras that are not type $I_{n}$ for any $n<\omega $.
+We prove that by considering arbitrary countable ordinals one obtains a hierarchy that is \emph{complete}, and includes all liminary C*-algebras; see Theorem \ref{Theorem:complete}.

 \begin{theorem} Let $A$ be a separable C*-algebra.
 Then $A$ is liminary if and only if it is type $I_{\alpha }$ for some countable ordinal $\alpha $. \end{theorem}